tmb/zoomerbegone/README.md

 	"creator": "<your name>"
 }
 ```
-This will create a meeting entry with Ostracizer, allowing you to let people register for the meeting.
+This will create a meeting entry with Zoomer Be Gone, allowing you to let people register for the meeting.
 * Register people for the meeting by making a POST request to `/meeting/register` with
 ```json
 {